-Regular Part-time Employees shall be provided with paid sick leave, vacation days, holidays, and personal days.
+Regular Employees shall be provided with paid sick leave, vacation days, and holidays.
 They may be eligible to participate in the pension program.

-Temporary Employees shall not be eligible for paid sick leave, personal days, vacations, longevity bonus, or holidays and may not participate in the pension program.
+Temporary Employees and reduced part time employees shall not be eligible for paid holidays and may be eligible to participate in the pension program.
+Temporary employees are not eligible for vacation time.